-The application provides adequate assurance that the discharge of fill material into wetlands and waters of the Roanoke River Basin in conjunction with the proposed activity will not result in a violation of applicable Water Quality Standards and discharge guidelines.
+The application provides adequate assurance that the discharge of fill material into the waters of the Pasquotank River Basin in conjunction with the proposed development will not result in a violation of applicable Water Quality Standards and discharge guidelines.
 Therefore, the State of North Carolina certifies that this activity will not violate the applicable portions of Sections 301, 302, 303, 306, 307 of PL 92-500 and PL 95-217 if conducted in accordance with the application and conditions hereinafter set forth.

-This approval is only valid for the purpose and design that you submitted in your application dated received April 7, 2022.
-Should your project change, you are required to notify NCDWR and submit a new application.
-If the property is sold, the new owner must be given a copy of this Certification and approval letter and is thereby responsible for complying with all the conditions.
-If any additional wetland impacts, or stream impacts, for this project (now or in the future) exceed one acre or 300 linear feet, respectively, additional compensatory mitigation may be required as described in 15A NCAC 2H .0506 (h) (6) and (7).
+This approval is only valid for the purpose and design that you submitted in your application dated received September 26, 2024.
+Should your project change, you are required to notify the NCDWR and submit a new application.
+If the property is sold, the new owner must be given a copy of this Certification and approval letter, and is thereby responsible for complying with all the conditions.
+If any additional wetland impacts, or stream impacts, for this project (now or in the future) equal or exceed one-tenth of one acre or 300 linear feet of perennial stream, respectively, additional compensatory mitigation may be required as described in 15A NCAC 2H .0506 (c).
 For this approval to remain valid, you are required to comply with all the conditions listed below.
 In addition, you should obtain all other federal, state or local permits before proceeding with your project including (but not limited to) Sediment and Erosion control, Coastal Stormwater, Non-discharge and Water Supply watershed regulations.
 This Certification shall expire on the same day as the expiration date of the corresponding Corps of Engineers Permit.